Hypercomplex structures on special linear groups

-\begin{remark} The Lie group $\SL(2n+1,\C)$ admits uniform lattices, as follows from \cite[Theorem C]{Bo}.
-If $\Gamma$ is such a uniform lattice then $M_\Gamma:=\Gamma\backslash \SL(2n+1,\C)$ carries a hypercomplex structure naturally induced by the left-invariant one on $\SL(2n+1,\C)$.
-Since $\SL(2n+1,\C)$ is simply connected, we have that $\pi_1(M_\Gamma)\cong \Gamma$.
-Therefore, pairwise non-isomorphic uniform lattices of $\SL(2n+1,\C)$ give rise to pairwise non-homeomorphic compact hypercomplex manifolds. \end{remark} One may ask for a left-invariant special hyper-Hermitian metric defined on $\SL(2n+1,\C)$ that is compatible with the hypercomplex structure alluded to in Corollary \ref{cor: hpcx underlying}, a possibility of which is a HKT metric.
-We close this section with a proof that there is no left-invariant HKT metric on $\SL(2n+1,\C)$ compatible with the left-invariant hypercomplex structure induced by the one described in Corollary \ref{cor: hpcx underlying}.
+One may ask for a left-invariant special hyper-Hermitian metric defined on $\SL(2n+1,\C)$ that is compatible with the hypercomplex structure alluded to in Corollary \ref{cor: hpcx underlying}, a possibility of which is a HKT metric.
+We close this section by proving that there is no left-invariant HKT metric on $\SL(2n+1,\C)$ compatible with the left-invariant hypercomplex structure induced by the one described in Corollary \ref{cor: hpcx underlying}.
 As usual, it is enough to prove the non-existence at the Lie algebra level.
 The proof is grounded in the fact that for arbitrary $n \in \N$ we can find natural inclusions of Lie algebras

 that are compatible with the hypercomplex structures on each Lie algebra given in Corollary \ref{cor: hpcx underlying}.
 This inclusion is given by the map

 where, if $X$ is a $n\times n$ matrix, $X^\dagger$ is the $(n+1)\times (n+1)$ matrix obtained adding one row of 0's in the bottom and a column of 0's in the right, and $w^\dagger :=\left(\begin{smallarray}{c} w \\ 0 \end{smallarray}\right)$ for any $w\in\C^n$.
 Note that this inclusion is compatible with the hypercomplex structure on each Lie algebra.